AlbertaSat/ex3_documentation/linux_logging.md

 ## Syslog

+### Overview

+- `syslog` is a logging protocol, featuring log priority levels, message frame specifications, and logging resolution.
+- It runs on a single server daemon system, where a `syslog` daemon will be responsible for collecting all the `syslog` protocol logs that comes its way.
+- Most `syslog` daemons work with TCP, UDP, and UNIX sockets.

+### Note

+- Most Linux distros will have `rsyslog` come pre-installed.
+- `rsyslog` requires `systemd` to run.

 ### Transaction protocol

 - Syslog uses UDP, usually at port 514, to pass message to the daemon.
+- It also has a TCP and Unix socket port that will accept `syslog` logs.

 ### Syslog packet